Social media is changing the way we communicate and interact.

 Please post honestly.
 The internet is not anonymous.
 You should assume that all information posted online can be tracked back to you.
 You are accountable for your actions both on and offline.
 If you are unsure, check the source, or speak to your coach/instructor.
 We recommend erring on the side of caution – if in doubt, do not post or upload.

 If you are an employee of DME, you must ensure that your personal use of social media does not interfere with your work commitments.
 This includes junior instructors, barn staff and instructors.

 We ask that you keep comments about horses you do not own positively and ensure that horses owned either by DME or privately are always presented in the best possible light.

 When using social media, you should be considerate of others and should not post information when you have been asked not to.
 You should also remove information about another person if that person asks you to do so.
 This is particularly important in the equine world and pertains to horses not owned by yourself as well.
 If an owner asks that a photo or video of their horse be removed, you should do so.

 You should not post videos or photos of horse “fails” or falls, or horses being injured, or your own injuries.
 While these types of posts often get a lot of attention, it is for all the wrong reasons.
 We want our riders and horses shown in the best light possible.

-The public in general, and DME’s employees and riders reflect a diverse set of customs, values and points of view.
+The general public and DME’s employees and riders reflect a diverse set of customs, values and points of view.

-You must not post any material that is offensive, harassing, discriminatory, embarassing, intimidating, sexually explicit, bullying, hateful, racist, sexist or otherwise inappropriate.
+You must not post any material that is offensive, harassing, discriminatory, embarrassing, intimidating, sexually explicit, bullying, hateful, racist, sexist or otherwise inappropriate.